The New South Wales Government believes that victims of crime should be treated with courtesy, compassion and respect for their rights and dignity.

 Victims Services Website is accessed through Lawlink by clicking here.

-If you wish to formally register your interest with Juvenile Justice, please contact Policy and Government Relations to discuss the matter further.
+If you wish to formally register your interest with Juvenile Justice, please contact the Strategy and Engagement Directorate to discuss the matter further.
 All correspondence should be marked confidential and addressed to: